CleanestMink126/Power-Laws-and-Wars/reports/final_report.md

  <img src="../resources/agg500.png" width=800px height=500px ></img>
 </p>
 <center>
-**Figure 8.** : The simulated cumulative frequency distribution generated from our model with large `Advantage` value.
+Figure 8. : The simulated cumulative frequency distribution generated from our model with large `Advantage` value.
 The distribution looks more log-normal than log-log.
 </center>
 <br>
 Alternatively when `Advantage` is set too high, countries will not attack unless they have a very significant advantage over their neighbor.
 This leads either to the larger initial countries slowly taking over all their neighbors as the rest weight in fear, or to a quick steady state without much fighting.

 ### Conclusion

-In this paper we take the incredibly complex interactions of war and simplify them down into model.
-In this process, there are many design choices that are equally viable for modeling purposes.
-In this paper, re-implement Cederman's model, making substantially different decision while keeping his model's property of having contextually dependent, and stochastic decisions to wage war.
+We take the incredibly complex interactions of war and simplify them down into an agent-based model.
+We find that there are many design choices that are equally viable for modeling purposes.
+We re-implement Cederman's model, making substantially different decision while keeping his model's property of having contextually dependent, and stochastic decisions to wage war.
 Despite the large disparity in implementation, we see similar results.
 We find that the essential part of our model is the parameters deciding when a country attacks and wages war, with the majority of other parameters playing extraneous roles.
 This conclusion is consistent with those drawn from the Cederman paper, implying war and battle decisions play a key role in the observed power-law war distribution observed.

 For future steps, we suggest the verification of our country initialization algorithm on a grid by comparing the layout to actual maps of countries.
-We also suggest exploring the concept of alliance and check if it yields steady end-states as observed in real the real world.
+We also suggest exploring the concept of alliance and check if adding alliances yields steady end-states as observed in the real world.

 ### Annotated Bibliography